han3zeng/political-science-ntu/textbook/1-politics-and-political-science/1-what-is-politics.md

 # What is Politics

 ## Political Science
-* is both a roic of study adn a method for studying its topic.
+* is both a topic of study and a method for studying its topic.
+* study politics, we need to consider
-* politics: what is politics
+    * what is politics
-* study politics with sceice: what makes the scientific method distinct from other ways to study politics.
+* study politics with science, we need to consider
+    * what makes the scientific method distinct from other ways to study politics.

 ## What is Politics
 * Abstract
-    * is ongoing competitionn between people, usually in gorups, to shape policy in their favor.
+    * is ongoing competition between people, usually in groups, to shape policy in their favor.
         * politics is ubiquitous and dose not exist only in government.
     * shape policy in their own favor
-    * Shape the beliefs and values of members of the society
+    * shape the beliefs and values of members of the society
 * is about power
-* maniuplation of symbols
+* manipulation of symbols
 * "who get what" - Harold Lasswell

 ## Political Power
 * politics is about power
     * power in politics (Political Power)
         * shape others behavior
-        * is getting people to do smoething they wouldn't otherwise do -- and someteims haveing them think it was their idea
+        * is getting people to do something they wouldn't otherwise do -- and sometimes having them think it was their idea
         * the ability of one person to get others to do his or her bidding.

 ## Why some people hold political power over others
 ### Biological
-* human by natuer is political animal
+* human by nature is political animal
-* forming a politicla system and obeying its leaders are innate
+* forming a political system and obeying its leaders are innate
     * counter argument: some people disobey authority
         * question: which circumstances promote or undermine the formation of political groups.

 ### Psychological
-* Psyhololgical studies has shown that most people are naturally conformist
+* Psychological studies has shown that most people are naturally conformist
     * Milgram study
         * note: I don't agree study shows that people are naturally conformist.
-Say most student has been indoctrinated about the authority of professor and influenced by norm, beliefs that you have to repsect professor.
-So "slaves" will basically agree with whatever the master say but if you put a bunch of professors in to test maybe most of them will no push the button.
+Say most student has been indoctrinated about the authority of professor and influenced by norm, beliefs that you have to respect professor.
+So "slaves" will basically agree with whatever the master say but if you put a bunch of professors in to test maybe most of them will not push the button.

 ### Cultural
 * Human behavior that is learned as opposed to inherited
     * value + belief -> culture -> political community
         * to spread or even push people to follow your thought
+    * optimism
+        * believe that people's bad behavior can be altered by education

 ### Rational
 * People know what they want